 - Size: One of the easiest differences to see between these two birds is the overall size.
 American crows are smaller at roughly 19 inches, just larger than a rock pigeon.
 Common ravens are much larger, roughly 25 inches long, or nearly the size of a red-tailed hawk.
 Learning how to judge a bird's size can help you use this field mark as a reliable clue effectively.

 - Bill: Both of these birds have large bills, but the American crow's bill is slightly thinner and more delicate, with a straighter shape.
-Common ravens have much heavier bills and the culmen noticeably curves down close to the bill's tip.
+Common ravens have much heavier bills and the top of the bill noticeably curves down close to the tip.
+On both birds short feathers cover the base of the bill, but ravens have much more extensive feathering that extends nearly halfway or even further down the length of the bill.

 - Throat: The crow has a smooth throat with relatively short feathers, while the raven has a thicker throat with long, shaggy feathers.
 This is especially noticeable when the birds are calling and the feathers will stick out more prominently.

 - Tail Shape: When these birds are soaring, the tail shape can be a strong diagnostic clue for proper identification.
 American crows have shorter tails with only a very slight curve showing when the tail is fanned in flight.
-Common ravens have longer tails, and the feathers in the center of the tail are significantly longer, creating a distinctly pointed wedge shape.
+Common ravens have longer tails, and the feathers in the center of the tail are significantly longer, creating a distinctly pointed wedge, diamond or V shape.

 - Voice: The typical "caw-caw" call of the American crow is a familiar sound with evenly pitched syllables.
-Common ravens have a much coarser, rattling call that sounds like a long, slow "grooonk" tone.
-While both birds have varied vocabularies, listening for these typical calls can help you identify the birds.
+Common ravens have a much coarser, rattling call that sounds like a long, slow croaking "grooonk" tone.
+While both birds have varied vocabularies, listening for these typical calls can help you identify the birds by sounds.

 - Flight: In flight, American crows are more energetic with frequent flaps.
-Common ravens, on the other hand, are more likely to soar and glide with only shallow, infrequent flaps, and they may occasionally somersault in flight, which crows do not do.
+Common ravens, on the other hand, are more likely to soar and glide with only shallow, infrequent flaps.
+Ravens may even occasionally somersault in flight, which crows do not do.
+If the birds are flying nearby, a raven's wings may make a distinct swishing sound, while crows' wings are typically silent.

 - Flocks: American crows are gregarious birds that will travel in family flocks and use communal roosts, creating large groups of raucous birds.
 Common ravens are much more solitary or are found frequently in pairs, but very rarely in larger groups.

 - Range: American crows have a widespread range across southern Canada and the continental United States, and northern populations will migrate in the winter.
 They also visit more varied habitats and can be found in urban and suburban areas.
-Common ravens are much more common in rural or agricultural areas of western North America and throughout Canada, including much further north than the crow's range, but they are absent from the southeast.
-Ravens are also found in Europe and Asia, but the American crow is restricted to North America.
+Common ravens are much more common in rural or agricultural areas of western North America and throughout Canada, including much further north than the crow's range.
+Ravens, however, are absent from the southeast and much of the central Great Plains.
+Ravens are also found in Mexico, Europe and Asia, but the American crow is restricted to North America and is not found as far south as Mexico.

 Field Identification Tips for Crows and Ravens